Ksenia-Frants/mesto-react/README.md

 ## Description

-This is my tenth project work in Yandex-Practicum on the course "Web development".
-Here I use React learning skills.
+This is rewritten in React.js work "Mesto"

 In my project work, an application for adding pictures or photos is implemented.
 It's like instagram or tumblr.
-Images can be described and liked.
-The profile can be edited by entering your name and occupation.
+Images add with a title and description.
+You can add a card by pressing the Enter button while in one of the text fields.
+You can like your own and other people's cards.
+You can only delete your card by clicking on the trash icon.
+By clicking on the image in the card, you can open it in full-scale size.
+You can edit your profile by specifying your name and occupation, and you can change your profile photo by specifying a link to a new image.
+All popups with forms are closed by clicking on the cross or on the Esc button.

 **Basic functionality:**